PipedreamHQ/pipedream/docs/docs/quickstart/email-yourself/README.md

 Finally, to automatically run the workflow whenever a new item is detected in the RSS feed, enable the trigger.

 ![image-20210517003247789](../images/image-20210517003247789.png)

+**For the final example of this guide, we'll address a real-world use case to post richly formatted Tweets to Slack.
+[Take me to the last example &rarr;](../real-world-example/)**